 Before getting out on the lake, make sure you have a valid fishing license for your state or province.
 Most states sell fishing licenses online, or at various stores and establishments.
 If you’re not sure where to get one, check out the U.S Fish & Wildlife Services website.
 In Canada, you'll need to check your provincial or territorial website to get your fishing license.

 Once you have the proper license, find a local lake or pond popular with ice fishers.
-Just driving past or checking out different lakes will give you a good idea of where to start.
+Driving past frozen lakes in the winter, you'll notice huts scattered throughout the vast ice covering.

 How to Set Your Line and Catch Fish on the Ice